 Currently, the 2019 stormwater permits propose that smaller municipalities will have another five years to plan before implementing stormwater retrofits themselves.
 We can do better.
 Puget Sound can’t wait another 5 years while we plan – the time to act is now.
 To ensure our waterways are safe for swimming and fishing and healthy enough to support salmon and wildlife, we need to address the impacts of pre-existing development now.
 Now is the time to ask our cities and counties to go farther to protect our precious resources.

 You have a role to play in shaping the future of your community – take action today!
-Development codes are written by local government staff, and must go to city and county councils for approval – and these council members are elected to represent people like you.
-Take a look at how your municipality is doing with low-impact development and let your council members know what kind of future you want to see.
+Retrofit projects are planned and executed by local government staff, and must go to city and county councils for approval.
+These council members are elected to represent you and your neighbors.
+Let your council members know what kind of future you want to see.

 HOW TO GET INVOLVED

 - Review the Scorecard to see how your local community is performing.